plane flying through the sky

 • Companion voucher cost: $119-$399 CAD3

-• Welcome offer: Get up to 4501 welcome WestJet dollars (a value of up to $450 CAD) when you spend a minimum of $5,000 in the first 3 months on your card1.
+• Welcome offer: Get up to 700 WestJet dollars (a value of up to $700 off the base fare)

 • Regular rewards earn rates: 1.5% WestJet dollars per $1 on everyday purchases8 and 2% WestJet dollars per $1 on WestJet flights or WestJet Vacations packages8